Careers360 Logo

 Answer:

 Archegonium- It is female sex organ found in bryophytes, pteridophytes and gymnosperms.
 Based on the presence of archegonium, these three groups are referred to as archegoniate.
 It generally possesses a swollen venter and a tubular neck.
-The venter possesses ventral canal cells and neck contains neck canal cells.
+The venter possesses ventral canal cells and the neck contains neck canal cells.
 Archegonium also contains the female gamete which is called egg.

 Q8.
 Explain briefly the following terms with suitable examples